LinaMaudlej/BF-linux/README.md

 Username: ssh ubuntu@192.168.100.2

 Password: ubuntu
+### if you have a problem with ssh, you can enter the console
+	sudo screen /dev/rshim0/console

 ## Configuration:
 The firmware default mode is Embedded, in order to use RoCE you should switch to Separated mode.